 dblab clone create command):

 Now let's see how quickly we can reset the state of the clone.
-Delete some data or drop some table.
+Delete some data or drop a table.
+Do any damage you want!
+And then use the

 clone reset command (replace